 To a 500ml round-bottom flask, I added 50ml (0.5228 moles) of tert-butanol and 150ml (1.3549 moles) of 33% hydrochloric acid (159% excess).
 I loosely sealed the top of the flask with some cling wrap and a few rubber bands, then gently shook the flask for around 1 minute, which resulted in a cloudy and completely homogeneous mixture.
 After shaking, I allowed the mixture to stand and separate into two layers for 20 minutes.
 A clear upper layer separated almost immediately and gradually became larger.
 After the 20 minutes, about two thirds of the mixture were carefully poured into a 150ml beaker and a syringe was used to remove the upper tert-butyl chloride layer, which was added to a 250ml flask.
 Once no more tert-butyl chloride could be syringed off, the remaining liquid was discarded and the remaining one third of liquid in the round-bottom flask was added to the 150ml beaker and the process was repeated (using a syringe to transfer the upper tert-butyl chloride to the 250ml flask.
 The tert-butyl chloride was then thoroughly washed with 90ml of saturated sodium bicarbonate solution to remove all traces of hydrochloric acid.
 After removing and discarding the lower aqueous layer, I washed the tert-butyl chloride with two 50ml portions of water in succession.
 The crude product was then added to a 500ml round-bottom flask containing an excess of anhydrous calcium chloride.

 After a bit of swirling, the tert-butyl chloride lost its cloudiness and became clear as the calcium chloride removed water.
 I set the flask up for simple distillation, using a 250ml flask as the receiver.
 I then began the distillation.
 Only one fraction passed over, which was the tert-butyl chloride at 48-49 C. After distillation, the product still looked a bit cloudy, so I added a bit of anhydrous calcium chloride, whereupon it became crystal clear.
 Finally, I transferred the product to a bottle for storage.
 I got 34ml (0.3126 moles) of tert-butyl chloride as a colourless liquid which works out to a respectable yield of 60%.
-The product had a density of 0.782g/cmwhich is very close to the established 0.851g/cm3 of pure tert-butyl chloride.
+The product had a density of 0.782g/cm3 which is very close to the established 0.851g/cm3 of pure tert-butyl chloride.
 This shows my product is relatively pure.

 Brief description of the SN1 reaction: a hydrogen ion from the hydrochloric acid first attacks the hydroxyl group of a tert-butanol molecule, forming an intermediate compound containing a positively charged OH2 group.
 The OH2 group is not very stable and acts as a leaving group, breaking off the molecule as H2O and transferring its positive charge to the alpha carbon.
 This leaves a carbocation which is then attacked by the chloride anion left over by the hydrochloric acid, forming the final product, tert-butyl chloride.